 In recent years, climate change has become a pressing concern among policymakers.
-Certain states and cities have been leading the way to develop policies that support the overall sustainability of their communities.
+Certain states and cities have been leading the way in developing policies that support the overall sustainability of their communities.
 Oregon is one of the top states for green initiatives.
 Here are some of the ways Oregon has managed to become environmentally friendly.

 1. Citizen Responsibility